Mid-career Professional

 A company where tradition and innovation coexist

-The first thing I felt when I joined the company was that it is a company where "tradition and innovation" coexist, with a desire to provide the same Delight and Passion throughout its long history, and a refusal to change in order to best meet the ever-changing needs of our customers.
-In order for NOMURA to continue to grow, it is essential that we have people with a wide range of experience.
-I sincerely look forward to meeting you all.
+The first thing I noticed when I joined the company was that it is a company where "tradition and innovation" coexist, with a desire to provide unchanging Delight and Passion throughout its long history and a refusal to change in order to best meet the ever-changing needs of its customers.
+For NOMURA Co.,Ltd. to continue to grow, it is essential to have people with a wide range of experience.
+I truly look forward to meeting you all.

 CultureGet to know the company culture